 There is an old saying that ideas are a dime a dozen but people who put them into action are priceless.
-At this point in the commercialization process, the creation of a detailed development plan is important to provide guidance on the launch and trajectory of your new idea.
-It is very likely that your ambitions and goals will exceed your resources (time and money) so the plan will have to allow for prioritization.
+At this point in the commercialization process, the creation of a detailed business development plan is important to provide guidance on the launch and trajectory of your new idea.
+It is very likely that your ambitions and goals will exceed your resources (time and money) so the action plan will have to allow for prioritization.

 Taking the leap from planning into action can sometimes be the hardest thing to do.
 Once you start completing actual work and making progress, the concept becomes real and this is often a challenging step.
 In many cases, entrepreneurs think, “I’m just not ready.
 I can keep noodling to make it better.
 I want to wait until it’s perfect before pressing go.”
 This might sound right but it is a mistake.
 Winston Churchill said it best, “Perfection is the enemy of progress.”
 There’s no better time than the present to turn your idea into a real project.
 I can guarantee that you will learn a lot and will have to make changes to your plan as you proceed, but this is the sign of a successful entrepreneur.
 Entrepreneurs take action and pursue a dream that no one has pursued before, adjust to unforeseen circumstances, do not take “no” for an answer, and persist in the face of seemingly insurmountable obstacles.
 Take the important step to take action, you won’t be sorry.